-You pay the entire expense for an eligible dental service when you get a dental care service or supply that is not medically necessary.
-See the Medical necessity requirements section.
+You pay the entire expense for an eligible dental service:

+- When you get a dental care service or supply that is not medically necessary.
+See the Medical necessity and referral requirements section. - When you get an eligible dental service without a referral when your plan requires a referral.
+See the Medical necessity and referral requirements section.